Placement of bee hive frames in the brood box

 Bees won't put food close to their entrance, but they will put pollen there, so if you want frames of pollen for queen rearing, then run a couple of colonies the "warm" way.
 You should have combs of pollen readily available.

 I have known beekeepers with National or Commercial hives, that are square, to run them the "cold" way during the summer for ease of inspection, then rotate them in the autumn to give them a perceived benefit in the winter.
 This may cause the bees a problem if it is done late, as the bees have already arranged they nest for the winter how they want it.

-At the Wisborough Green BKA teaching apiary I usually run a couple of colonies the "warm" way for demonstration purposes.
+At the Wisborough Green BKA teaching apiary, I usually run a couple of colonies the "warm" way for demonstration purposes.
 It is only observational and a small sample, but I have noticed the honey yields of colonies run the "warm way" is lower than those run the "cold way", or on single brood they are.
-I suspect this is because queens are reluctant to go around combs to lay on the other side, so the brood nest is slightly smaller, hence a smaller foraging force.
+I suspect this is because queens are reluctant to go around combs to lay on the other side early in the season, so the brood nest is slightly smaller, hence a smaller foraging force.